FabienDeborde/100-days-of-code/log.md

 **Thoughts**: ReactDnD is so powerful and so complex I think I'm gonna go back to ReactGridLayout for a simpler approach.
 The concepts of ReactDnD are really interesting but I feel totally lost, and not sure at all of what I'm doing.

 **Link(s) to work**:

+### Day 69: April 20, Thursday
+**Today's Progress**: Today, no React, a bit of js and a lot of pug/sass!
+Made a simple portefolio website.

+**Thoughts**: Needed some fresh air today, too much difficult concepts in React recently...
+Felt good to use some basic pug/sass and play with some animations.

+**Link(s) to work**: